ygsiro/windows-codecs/wincodecs/IWICComponentInfo.md

 ### GetVersion - Parameter

-1. *cchVersion* - The size of the wzVersion buffer.
+1. *cchVersion* - The size of the *wzVersion* buffer.
 2. *wzVersion* - A pointer that receives a culture invariant string of the component's version.
 3. *pcchActual* - A pointer that receives the actual length of the component's version.
    The version is optional; if a value is not specified by the component, the length returned is 0.

 ### GetVersion - Return value

 If this method succeeds, it returns **S_OK**.
 Otherwise, it returns an **HRESULT** error code.

 ### GetVersion - Remarks

 All built-in components return "1.0.0.0", except for pixel formats, which do not have a version.

-If cchAuthor is 0 and wzAuthor is NULL, the required buffer size is returned in pccchActual.
+If *cchAuthor* is 0 and *wzAuthor* is NULL, the required buffer size is returned in *pccchActual*.